 Brief Explanation

 The "SocketTimeoutException: Socket timeout" error in Elasticsearch occurs when a network operation exceeds the specified timeout period.
 This typically happens when the client is unable to receive a response from the Elasticsearch server within the expected time frame.
+This is one type of timeout exception that can occur in Elasticsearch environments.

 Impact